 Dates to remember:

-Application deadline for Spring 2018 admission: Friday, December 8 (Extended)
+Application deadline for Fall 2018 admission: Friday, July 6 (extended)

-Application deadline for Fall 2018 admission: June 1
+Application deadline for Spring 2019 admission: Thursday November 1

 New transfer students are considered for academic scholarships ranging from $1,000-$5,000 based on a review of previous college work and a cumulative GPA of 3.30 or higher.
 There is no separate application required.

 The best way to apply is through your TUportal account, which you can also use to check your application status and more.
 To join TUportal, sign up for our mailing list.
 We’ll send you an email with instructions within 24 hours.

 Along with your application, you’ll need to have all of your high school and college official transcripts sent to the Office of Undergraduate Admissions at Temple University.